agntcy/telemetry-hub/README.md

-# Agntcy - Observability and Evaluation
+# Agntcy - Telemetry Hub

 This is a monorepo that contains the code for the API layer, and the metrics computation engine (MCE) of the AGNTCY observability and evaluation platform.